The Visa Policies

 Country's visa policy

 Some countries apply the principle of reciprocity in their visa policy.
-A country's visa policy is called 'reciprocal' if it imposes visa requirement against citizens of all the countries that impose visa requirements against its own citizens.
-The opposite is rarely true: a country rarely lifts visa requirements against citizens of all the countries that also lift visa requirements against its own citizens, unless a prior bilateral agreement has been made.
+A country's visa policy is called reciprocal if it imposes visa requirements against citizens of countries that impose visa requirements against its own citizens.

 Visa Fees